-Criteria JORC Code explanation Commentary mineralisation. in colour, well sorted and low in slimes content.
-The Old Red Dune contains some mineralisation as well and has a pronounced seaward facing escarpment on its SE side.
+Criteria JORC Code explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
+The mineralisation is hosted in the old red dune sands.
+The Old Red Dune contains some mineralisation as well and has a pronounced seaward facing escarpment.
 At the base of the escarpment is a well-defined strandline containing the highest grades.
-However, much of the recent sands has been remobilised to form an aeolian deposit to the NW over the red dunes.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 Delineation of heavy mineral deposits requires numerous shallow drillholes, most of them with moderate or low-grade intercepts.
-Total of 12937m have been drilled at Congolone over 647 holes.
+Total of 689 meters have been drilled at Marrua over 79 holes.
 The information is best presented in plan view, where all the relevant information can be presented in a more concise form - see drill plan below.
 The plan summarises the grade information as a "metal factor", classified by grade x thickness.
 The grade is composite HM% within the resource orebody per drillhole.
 The thickness value is the total aggregate intercept of the drillhole within the orebody.

 Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 No exploration results are being reported for this deposit.
 Relationship between mineralisatio n widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
-The drillholes are vertical and the mineralisation is generally sub-horizontal.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known'). • The drillholes are vertical and the mineralisation is generally sub-horizontal.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 See drillhole plan above.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Exploration data is not being reported.
-Only Measured, Indicated and Inferred Resources are the subject of this report.
+Only Inferred Resource is the subject of this report.
 Other substantive Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; There is no other relevant exploration data for this area.